-Never has the US seen a year, nor a labor market, quite like that of 2020.
-Moving into the new year, 2021 is expected to continue upon the COVID-19-induced labor market trends and employers must evolve with this new normal.
+Never has the United States seen a year, nor a labor market, quite like that of 2020.
+And 2021 is continuing upon the COVID-19-induced labor market trends; employers must evolve with this new normal.

 At the start of 2020, talent shortages, high turnover rates, and low unemployment rates were critical topics of conversations among talent acquisition teams everywhere.
 After many years of strong employment growth rates, January 2020 labor data showed the significant gap between workers needed and workers hired, with a national fill rate of 84% - meaning for every 100 job openings, only 84 hires were made.
 Contributing to the talent shortages were declining labor force participation rates and the large number of workers from the Baby Boomer generation retiring daily.

 Voluntary turnover plagued organizations, as social media and the continual access to job opportunities allowed quick and plentiful options for new employment.
 Despite the challenges, wage growth in January was 2.4%, a dip from 2019 figures as high as 3.9%.
 In order to remain competitive, employer brand and employer value proposition (EVP) were in the forefront of talent acquisition and retention strategies.

 SOURCE: ADP RESEARCH INSTITUTE, graph by Ellen Gregory